Let me tell you a story of Scrum methodology in agile, and why it’s not for you.

 Notice two things in common in both these sentences?
 I knew you would!
 They actually both use the words: PRODUCT and DEVELOPMENT.

 What is the framework of Scrum?

 Scrum is a framework for developing products.
 It is highly adaptive to your process and helps you further adapt your process towards continuous improvement.
-It responds well to change, depending on how you define well.
-It promotes motivation, emerges talent on all levels and focuses the team towards effectiveness.
-It pretty much rocks.
+It responds well to change, depending on how you define it well, promotes motivation, emerges talent on all levels, and focuses the team towards effectiveness.